 Help the Environment by Reducing Buying

-The first rule I follow is to buy only what I need to be happy, safe, and healthy.
+The first rule to follow is to buy only what you need to be happy, safe, and healthy.
 Everything else qualifies as surplus or extra.

-2. Shorten the dryer cycle.
-I get the clothes out when they are still a little wet, yet wrinkle free from the tumbling in the dryer, and I hang them to dry on collapsible hangers, near an air vent.
-In the summer I take the hangers outside.
+Air dry your laundry whenever possible.
+You may want to get the clothes out when they are still a little wet, yet wrinkle free from a short tumbling in the dryer, and I hang them to dry on collapsible hangers, near an air vent.
+In the summer you can place the hangers outdoors.

 The sunlight makes the clothes smell great, and sun rays are great for getting rid of any dust mites that may have survived the washing cycle.